top of page

 • Participation in a leadership summit

 Fellows will have the opportunity to connect with and learn alongside current CEOs of performing arts centers in the U.S. and Canada.
-They will participate in workshops with Stanford faculty and engage with leadership of Stanford’s Institute for Diversity in the Arts, as well as its performing arts presenting organization, Stanford Live.

 How to Apply